World Bank & Dominica

 Climate Resilience and Environmental Sustainability

 Climate resilience is central to Dominica’s development model, with World Bank projects promoting environmental conservation and sustainable energy.
 Dominica’s reliance on costly imported fossil fuels led to the Bank’s support of the Geothermal Risk Mitigation Project, which allocates $17.2 million from IDA funds and $9.9 million from the Clean Technology Fund.
-The project’s 7 MW geothermal plant will provide a sustainable energy source, decreasing fossil fuel dependency and establishing Dominica as a leader in renewable energy within the Caribbean.
+The project’s 7 MW geothermal power plant will provide a sustainable energy source, decreasing fossil fuel dependency and establishing Dominica as a leader in renewable energy within the Caribbean.

 The Bank also funds Blue Economy initiatives, which promote marine conservation and sustainable fishing to balance economic growth with environmental protection.
 Additionally, the National Forest Policy, supported by the World Bank and PROGREEN, lays out a sustainable framework for forest management.
 It aligns forest conservation with climate mitigation by safeguarding carbon sinks that regulate the water cycle and reduce erosion risks.